NavinBondade/Alphabet-s-Stock-Price-Prediction-Plus-Forecasting/README.md

 </a>
 </p>
 <img src="https://cdn.business2community.com/wp-content/uploads/2015/08/alphabet-logo-970-80-150x150.jpg.jpg" alt="Alphabet" width="900" height="500">
-<p>Alphabet Inc. is an American multinational conglomerate.
-It was created through a restructuring of Google in 2015, and became the parent company of Google and several former Google subsidiaries.
-In 2020, Alphabet became the fourth US company to reach a $1 trillion market value.
-It is a publicly listed company on NASDAQ as GOOG.
+<p>Alphabet Inc., established in 2015 through a restructuring of Google, is now the parent company of Google and several former subsidiaries.
+As a global leader in the tech industry, Alphabet has reached significant milestones, including becoming the fourth U.S. company to surpass a $1 trillion market value in 2020.
+Traded on NASDAQ under the ticker symbol "GOOG," Alphabet continues to be one of the most profitable companies, offering substantial returns for investors.

+To tackle the challenge of predicting Alphabet’s stock prices, I developed a deep learning model trained on historical stock data.
+Using advanced techniques like Recurrent Neural Networks (RNN) with Long Short-Term Memory (LSTM) units, the model excels in forecasting, offering a 60-day prediction with an impressive R2 score of 0.97.
+This accuracy helps investors gain valuable insights into market trends, enabling them to make more informed and strategic investment decisions.
 </p>
-<p>Alphabet is one of the most profitable companies, and the investors have ripped a lot of money from it by investing in its share.
-Stock price prediction is a trick and cumbersome task, that's why I have created a deep learning model that has extensively trained on Alphabet's stock price data to predict the stock value and <b>give forecasting  of next 60 days with an R2 score of 0.97</b>.</p>
 <h2>Libraries Used</h2>
 <ul>
   <li>Tensorflow</li>